-Our native species, Lantana involucrata and Lantana depressa look foreign compared to what is on the market now.
-The non-native Lantana camara which has showier foliage, is a category 1 invasive, taking over natural areas if left unchecked.
+Our native species, Lantana involucrata and Lantana depressa, look foreign compared to what is on the market now.
+The non-native Lantana camara, which has showier foliage, is a category 1 invasive and will take over natural areas if left unchecked.

 Buttonsage- The REAL Deal!

 If you are interested in growing our understated native, it often goes by the name Button sage, referring to its clusters of small fragrant flowers ranging from white to lavender.
 The foliage is especially pretty, with toothed leaves that give off an aromatic odor when crushed.
 It is found from the Panhandle to the Keys and does excellent in well-drained, sandy soils.
 At 3-5’ tall and spreading anywhere from 1-5’ it’s not as robust as the ornamental version, but just as attractive to butterflies and bees.